 The book is separated into 3 sections, keeping Jodorowsky’s wide-ranging ramblings carefully collected.
 Writer Gilles Farcet interacts with the author in the book’s first chapters which are written in a Q&A format.

 An introductory essay by Farcet makes it clear that their “interview” consisted of his enduring an expansive, multi-layered monologue from Jodorowsky which was only later recast in the Q&A structure.
-The “knowing teacher vs. baffled student” feel of this section is absolutely delightful, and the disarming approach allows the deeper implications of Jodorowsky’s ideas to take the reader by surprise.
-In the second section, the author is matched more evenly with another interviewer – Javie Esteban.… Read the rest
+The “knowing teacher vs. baffled student” feel of this section is absolutely delightful, and the disarming approach allows the deeper implications of Jodorowsky’s ideas to take the reader by surprise. … Read the rest